 The congregation at First Baptist Church (FBC) consists of a mix of older adults, young families, and children of all ages.
-The church is part of the West Virginia Baptist Convention and is affiliated with the American Baptist Churches USA denomination.
+The church is of the American Baptist Churches USA denomination, and it is affiliated with the West Virginia Baptist Convention.
 Our church does not specify which Bible translation you should use.
-In our services, our pastor will typically use the New King James Version of the Bible.
+In our services, our pastor will typically use the New King James Version of the Bible or New International Version.

-Upon entering FBC on Sunday morning, you will likely be greeted by Jon Moore, our head usher and one of our deacons.
+Upon entering FBC on Sunday morning, you will likely meet Jon Moore, our head usher and one of our deacons.
 Jon will ensure you have a bulletin for the service.
 If you are a first time visitor, you will receive a welcome gift such as a Fiestaware mug, as a token of appreciation of your visit.

-You will find a mix of clothing worn at FBC.
-You will find some people who choose to wear suits or sports coat, or what is best defined as business casual.
+You will quickly notice a mix of clothing worn at FBC.
+Some people choose to wear suits or sports coat, or what is best defined as business casual.
 While others dress far less formal wearing jeans and a shirt.
 Many of the youth wear dress the same way.
 There is no formal dress code at FBC.
-Attendees tend to dress much more casual for evening services.
+Attendees tend to dress much more casual than in suits.

-Sunday School is a tradition at FBC and begins with a brief welcome at 9:30 in the sanctuary.
-At 9:45, everyone goes to their classes.
+Sunday School is a tradition at FBC and begins at 9:30.
 FBC provides an intimate learning experience for all ages.
 We have classes for preschool, elementary, junior high, high school, adults, and senior adults.
 Sunday School dismisses at 10:30, and allows time for everyone to make it to the sanctuary for morning worship which begins at 10:45.
 There, you will likely see our pastor walking around the congregation greeting people between 10:30-10:45.

 Our Sunday morning worship service uses a blended format with both traditional and contemporary praise and worship music.
 We feature both a piano and organ.
-Typically, there will be at two traditional and two contemporary praise and worship songs as part of the service.
 FBC has a wonderful choir that blesses attendees most every Sunday morning with a special song that crosses both genres of music.
-Our Sunday evening services usually involve two traditional songs, and allow for both prayer requests and praise reports or testimonies.
+On Wednesday, the church offers an interactive Bible Study.

-As part of FBC’s Sunday morning worship service, each service starts with an opening song of praise and then includes time for a handshake greeting.
+As part of FBC’s Sunday morning worship service, each service starts with an opening song of praise.
 Our service lasts until noon.
 Each service concludes with a time of invitation to allow attendees the opportunity to come forward and pray at the altar over concerns or to receive Jesus Christ as their Lord.
 You’ll also notice our church involves the youth in the service such as ringing the church bell, and participating as a junior usher.
 We feel it’s important for our children to learn the importance of serving in the church.

 If you have additional questions about our service format or about the church in general, please call the office at (304) 273-9910.
 You and your family are welcome to stop by and visit the church throughout the week between 8-Noon and take a tour.

-Everyone at FBC would consider it an honor and blessing if you and your family to come and be a part of our family.
-We are not perfect by any means, but we do love the Lord and each other, and strive to be the best Christians that we can be.
+Everyone at FBC would consider it an honor and blessing if you and your family decide to become a part of our church family.
+We are not perfect by any means, but we do love the Lord and each other.
+We strive to be the best Christians that we can be.
 We can do so much more together than we can do individually.
 Thank you for considering FBC as your home church.
 Come and let’s grow in Christ together.